Shanghai in One Day (Itinerary for Daytime Layovers in Shanghai)

 Getting to Shanghai from the airports

 Both of Shanghai’s airports are located on the outskirts of the city.
 However, both have metro stops that allow you to get a direct train to the city centre.
-If your first stop is in the city centre, then the metro/train is the best option as private transfers and taxis can take just as long with the traffic.
+The metro/train is the best transfer option as private transfers and taxis can take just as long with the traffic and cost substantially more.

 Follow signs for the train station from within the terminal building.